user

 Microsoft PowerShell Community

 Different people are active and it’s difficult to determine any minor players.
 However, many Microsoft employees are active here.
-The ones worth noting are:
+While they may not have updated so recently, the ones worth noting are:

 Adam the Automator